-While the cost of handling 311 telephone calls have reduced the number of new telephone-only based systems, the 311 experience has provided lessons on the obstacles to providing better service to a city’s residents.
+While the cost of handling 311 telephone calls have reduced the number of new telephone-only based systems, the 311 experience has provided lessons on providing better service to city residents.

-As one of their reports states:
+As one report states:

 Instead of making a smart city initiative merely a question of technology, mayors need to focus on the leadership, policy, institutional, socioeconomic factors that bring about a better quality of life for a community.

 Ultimately, the mayor of a truly smart city will provide a higher quality experience of living in that city.

-The 311 experience has illuminated the weaknesses of legacy systems and the frequent situation where the 311 software used by operators is not really connected to the systems that departments use to manage the services they deliver to the public.
+The 311 experience has illuminated the weaknesses of legacy systems and the frequent situation where the 311 software is not really connected to the systems that departments use to manage services.
 So often 311 becomes a cover for the disorganization behind the scenes.

 Government professionals and leaders find ways to overcome the limitations of systems that are not integrated.
 Mayors should not be fooled by how smooth an operation looks on the surface or how nice some data analysis might look.

 Unfortunately, that often defeats the purpose of automating a task.
-Worse, it eventually wears down the staff because they need to invest time and energy each time a request is made.
+Worse, it eventually wears down staff because they need to invest time and energy each time a request is made.

 Many times governments feel that they must take on all the aspects of an initiative, when there are private and non-profit organizations, as well as individual residents, looking to play a role.

 Moreover, the quality of life of a city’s residents includes their civic engagement and being part of the creation and delivery of public services helps people feel better about their experience.

-From the citizens’ viewpoint, smart government services may require sharing data among different government entities.
+Smart government services may require sharing data among different government entities.
 As difficult as it is to share data within a single government, it gets even more complicated to share between agencies of different governments.
 Understanding this complexity is critical to successful innovation.

 One clear example is health care, where depending upon the nature of the issue, some combination state and local (and sometimes Federal) health authorities must work together.
-In most places in the USA, there is necessary interaction between county and city government.
+In most places in the USA, there is a necessary interaction between county and city government.
 Often, as in the case of transportation systems, the city government has to interact with a regional authority.

 So how do these various relationships work, as a practical matter?

 “Expecting a great variety of benefits, governments around the world have initiated an increasing number of cross-boundary information sharing (CBIS) initiatives.
 Collaborating and sharing information in metropolitan areas is different from sharing within organizational hierarchies.
 Normally, government agencies in metropolitan areas are not subordinated to a single entity and their willingness to collaborate and share information is mainly motivated by common needs and interests.”

-“Network organizations are an alternative to hierarchies because they are based on relationships, distributed knowledge, mutual dependency, and norms of reciprocity… Networks in fact can be an alternative to traditional bureaucratic and hierarchical solutions and e-government information integration can be a good example of that.”
+“Network organizations are an alternative to hierarchies because they are based on relationships, distributed knowledge, mutual dependency, and norms of reciprocity… Networks, in fact, can be an alternative to traditional bureaucratic and hierarchical solutions and e-government information integration can be a good example of that.”

 This work offers insights on how the support of the mayor can significantly influence the implementation of an information integration strategy in at least three different ways:

 “The executive support and political champions help resolve interdepartmental conflicts.”

-Indeed, it is also clear from the research that not all of these lessons have been heeded in the smart city movement and the result has been much less than mayors have hoped for.
+Indeed, it is also clear that not all of these lessons have been heeded in the smart city movement and the result has been much less than mayors have hoped for.